buddhaman/AnymaEngine/Readme.md

 - Make creature respond to sensor in a simple way.

 #### Done
+- Only render visible agents.
+- Divide the world into chunks.
 - Update creature sensor info based on raycast (seeing).
 - Do raycast;
 - Do simple collision detection.